$\beta$-coalescents and stable Galton-Watson trees: Introduction

+Using the above link between Galton-Watson trees and $\beta$-coalescents, known results in one field translate immediately in the other field giving sometimes new results.
+In that direction, we first focus on how known asymptotics on the number of coalescence events yield new results on the number of cuts needed to isolate the root in a stable GW tree with $n$ leaves.

+The original problem of cutting randomly a rooted tree arises first in Meir and Moon \cite{mm:cdrt}.
+Given a rooted tree $T_n$ with $n$ edges, select an edge uniformly at random (notice that this is not exactly our pruning procedure) and delete the subtree not containing the root attached to this edge.
+On the remaining tree, iterate this procedure until only the edge attached to the root is left.
+We denote by $\tilde Z_n$ the number of edge-removals needed to isolate the root.
+The problem is then to study asymptotics of this random number $\tilde Z_n$, depending on the law of the initial tree $T_n$.

+In the original paper \cite{mm:cdrt}, Meir and Moon considered Cayley trees and obtained asymptotics for the first two moments of $X_n$.
+Limits in distribution were then obtained, see for instance Panholzer \cite{p:cdvst} for some simply generated trees, Drmota, Iksanov, Möhle and Roesler \cite{dimr:ldncnirrrt} for random recursive trees, Holmgren \cite{h:rrcbsc} for binary search trees, Bertoin \cite{b:ft} for Cayley trees.
+In \cite{j:rcrdrt}, Janson focuses on conditioned Galton-Watson trees associated with critical offspring distributions with finite variance and proves that

+where the random variable $\tilde Z$ has Rayleigh distribution with density $x\expp{-x^2/2}\ind_{\{x>0\}}$, and can be explicitly constructed using a pruning procedure on the Brownian continuum random tree (which corresponds to the cases $\gamma=2$ in our setting), see \cite{ad:rpcrt}.
+In particular $\tilde Z$ is distributed as the height of a random leaf of the Brownian continuum random tree.
+See also \cite{abbh:ctmc,bm:ctlgwtbcrt} for further work on cutting randomly rooted trees.

-Let $Z_n$ be the number of cuts, using the procedure developed is Section \ref{sec:framework}, needed to isolate the root of a stable GW tree:
+Notice that the reproduction law for stable GW tree has an infinite variance for $\alpha\in (1/2,1)$, and the uniform pruning does not seem to be adapted to isolate the root.
+For this reason, we consider the pruning procedure developed in Section \ref{sec:framework} to tackle the infinite variance case.
+So, let $Z_n$ be the number of cuts, using this procedure, needed to isolate the root of a stable GW tree:

-Notice that for $r$-ary trees, since all the internal nodes have the same degree the cutting procedure given in Section \ref{sec:framework}, corresponds to choose an internal node uniformly, which is the cutting procedure in \cite{j:rcrdrt}.
+Notice that for $r$-ary trees, since all the internal nodes have the same degree the cutting procedure given in Section \ref{sec:framework}, corresponds to choose an internal node uniformly.

-From \cite{gim:ldc,hm:sslnmc,gim:abc} on the asymptotics of the number of coalescence events in $\beta$-coalescent, we can then deduce the following result which extends part of the result in \cite{j:rcrdrt} to GW tree with infinite variance of the reproduction law.
+We immediately deduce from asymptotics of the number of coalescence events in $\beta$-coalescent (see Corollary 1 \cite{hm:sslnmc}, see also \cite{gim:abc}, Table 1 for a summary of all the results concerning $\beta$-coalescents), the following result which extends part of the result in \cite{j:rcrdrt} to GW tree with infinite variance of the reproduction law.